This post may contain affiliate links. If you click through and make a purchase I will receive a commission at no extra cost to you.

 Geese can be difficult to incubate and hatch compared to chickens and ducks.
-Ideally the incubating is left to a hen, duck, goose, or other broody bird, but luck doesn’t always provide a broody when you need one.
+Ideally, the incubating is left to a hen, duck, goose, or other broody bird, but luck doesn’t always provide a broody when you need one.
 Goslings make up for their difficult hatching by being incredibly easy to raise.
+Read on to learn all about hatching goose eggs!

 Goose Egg Collection and Storage